andrewmk/lightwaverf-docker/README.md

 # lightwaverf-docker
-Run lightwaverf interface commands in a docker container
+Run lightwaverf API commands in a docker container

 from ruby:alpine